FK Velež Nevesinje

-FK Velež Nevesinje is a Bosnian association football club based in Nevesinje that currently plays in the First League of the Republika Srpska.
+Fudbalski klub Velež Nevesinje is a professional football club based in Nevesinje, Republika Srpska, an entity of Bosnia and Herzegovina.
+It currently plays in the First League of the Republika Srpska.
 In 2024, the club signed a cooperative agreement with the famous FK Velež Mostar.

 Stadium

 The club's home venue is the 2,000 seat Gradski Stadion Nevesinje.
 The stadium underwent the first phase of a major redevelopment project in 2016.
 A second phase of renovation including the professionalization of the field was carried out in 2019.